iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 > Aside from a longer wait time than originally stated on the app (20 minutes versus 5 minutes), I was able to get an appointment after getting off of work on a Sunday, in my bed nonetheless!<br> :date: __2021-03-29 04:34:11__

 > Would not connect four three tries.
 In the end, audio only.<br> :date: __2021-03-25 20:38:37__

-> Doctor on Demand is very convenient.
-With covid restrictions and a busy work schedule, it's nice to get medical advice from very knowledgeable professionals.<br> :date: __2021-03-22 14:21:40__

-> Video kept freezing during visit.<br> :date: __2021-03-19 20:44:59__

-> When you get a nice doctor it's a great app when u get a ride doctor not so much<br> :date: __2021-03-17 22:59:24__

-> Seems like a good app.
-I deleted it after I looked into it.
-I like the list of available doctor's and the info. about what they specialize in.
-I went through the process of picking a doctor and making an appointment.
-It was fast and easy.
-I didn't confirm.
-I don't think my insurance was accepted and my said cost was over $200.
-If your insurance is accepted and you need to find a doctor I think it's a good app to use.
-I would only use if I couldn't get a doctor locally or use a walk in clinic.<br> :date: __2021-03-15 19:39:10__

-> Quick and easy but too expensive<br> :date: __2021-03-12 17:14:00__